Jardelpz/Scrapping_Selenium/README.md

 ## Next Step

-I intend to make an executable file, by this i can share with my classmates.
 Automate to another level, run the script once a month every day pre-defined by the user.

 This project looks great, - it's time to merge! :shipit: